Montezuma, Minas Gerais

 Montezuma is a municipality in the northeast of the Brazilian state of Minas Gerais.
 It is isolated, and the inhabitants are poor, mainly engaged in cattle raising and small-scale farming.
 It became a municipality in 1993.

-Location
+Geography

 Montezuma is part of the statistical microregion of Salinas.
 It is connected by poor roads to the regional center of Espinosa to the northwest.
 It is 17 km south of the boundary with the state of Bahia.
 The municipality contains about 55% of the 38177 ha Nascentes Geraizeiras Sustainable Development Reserve, created in 2014.
 The reserve protects an area of the cerrado biome.
 The elevation is 850 m.

 Demographics

 As of 2020 the population was 8,315 in a total area of 1134 sqkm.
 This is one of the poorest municipalities in the state and in the country.
 The main economic activities are cattle raising (7,000 head in 2006) and farming with modest production of sugarcane, corn, and rice.
 In 2006, there were 1,058 rural producers with a total area of 32633 ha.
 Cropland made up 2800 ha.
 There were only 18 tractors.
 In the urban area there were no financial institutions as of 2006.
 There were 116 automobiles, giving a ratio of about one automobile for every 62 inhabitants.
 Health care was provided by 3 public health clinics.
 There were no hospitals.